 You need one of the following supporting documents:

-- existing court order, such as Emergency Protection Order, Queen’s Bench Protection Order, Restraining Order, Peace Bond or other court order prohibiting communication between you and the person causing harm.
+- existing court order, such as Emergency Protection Order, King’s Bench Protection Order, Restraining Order, Peace Bond or other court order prohibiting communication between you and the person causing harm.

 - Certified Professional Statement – a signed statement from a certified professional declaring you to be a victim of domestic violence.
 The following certified professionals can sign the statement:

 - police or RCMP officers

 - anyone who works for an agency supporting victims of crimes (such as Victims Services)

 - anyone who works for an agency providing shelter for victims of abuse